WojciechCzechowski-SmartFrame/ColourFlicker_SDL2_windows/README.md

+# What is this about?
+This repository contains sources of a program demonstrating issues of non-uniform frame pacing, through colour flickering.

+---

 # Build instructions

 To build this app it is necessary to install the MinGW-w64 toolchain first.
 To do so, follow the steps described here: https://code.visualstudio.com/docs/cpp/config-mingw#_installing-the-mingww64-toolchain